-The key economic, environmental and social risks that Cleanaway is exposed to are set out in the Directors' Report.
 The key environmental and social risks include the risk to the health and safety of employees and members of the public exposed to the Company's operations, the potential for damage to the environment arising from the Company's operations, changes in the regulatory environment faced by the Company, a failure to maintain our social licence to operate in the communities where we have key sites, climate change and cybersecurity.

-The Directors' Report sets out further information in relation to the economic, environmental and social risks and the mitigating actions that the Company has taken.
-The Sustainability Report sets out more detailed information in relation to these risks and the key sustainability issues facing the Company, including actions to be taken during the current financial year.
+Cleanaway's Sustainability Report sets out more detailed information in relation to these risks and the key sustainability issues facing the Company, including actions to be taken during the current financial year.